 - (1) Communication lines are to be have adequate coverage, bandwidth, and reliability to safely control autonomous ships and autonomous systems, and data quality is to be adequate for autonomous levels and functions required under normal and predictable abnormal conditions. - (A) The communication network capacity, reliability, availability, maintainability, safety and security performance required under normal conditions and predictable abnormal conditions are to be considered. - (B) The performance of the communication network is to be take into account the variability and vulnerability of wireless data communications, personal data communications, and the public data communications utilized. - (C) The communication network structure is to be provide adequate resilience to interference, performance degradation, and failure. - (D) In order to prevent communication errors between the outboard support systems and the ship (or between multiple ships), a secure data management protocol is to be developed and the data link is to be properly encoded and encrypted to prevent interference. - (E) If a failure occurs in the external communication, a backup procedure for transmitting the important data is to be executed.
 In the event of a failure, automatic switchover between the main communication path and the backup path is to be made, and an alert is to be provided to the operator.
-Independent communication systems are to be used as the main path and backup path respectively. - (F) A transmission control means for confirming the completion of data transmission by applying a cyclic redundancy check or an equivalent acceptable method are to be designed and provided.
+Independent communication systems are to be used as the main path and backup path respectively except where autonomous ships and autonomous systems are possible to be safely operated even in the event of a single failure in the communication system(eg. AL1 or AL2 ships), (2022) - (F) A transmission control means for confirming the completion of data transmission by applying a cyclic redundancy check or an equivalent acceptable method are to be designed and provided.
 If corrupted data is detected, it is to be limit the number of retries to maintain the total acceptable response time. - (2) Required communication network performance requirements and data quality requirements are to be defined in the operation plan. - (3) During remote control, the outboard operator is to be able to recognize the communication latency that causes a delay between the control action and the actual ship response.
 The wait time is to be continuously displayed during operation and is to alert the operator if the wait time exceeds the predefined limit. - (A) Control feedback If a new command is issued before the loop cycle is completely processed, a control error may occur between the entities.
 Therefore, the communication protocol should be designed in consideration of this and the operator should be informed of the information about the control loop feedback time and the appropriate system response The shortest interval information should be provided.